Oh Whale

 You Are the Subject: Richard Serra at Glenstone

-You Are the Subject: Richard Serra at Glenstone documents the installation and unveiling of a new major sculpture by American artist Richard Serra at the Glenstone Museum in Maryland, highlighting the relationship between nature, art, and humanity.
-Composed specifically for the final scene of the film, the music is evocative and atmospheric featuring chamber strings and classical guitar.
-You Are the Subject premiered March 17 at Le FIFA in Montreal and is available to stream at Design Boom.
+You Are the Subject: Richard Serra at Glenstone documents the installation of a major new sculpture by American artist Richard Serra at the Glenstone Museum in Maryland, exploring the relationship between nature, art, and humanity.

 Art21 Extended Play: What the Camera Cannot See